bkelemen-pitech/my-potential-palm-tree/Docs/Monolith.md

 The Monolith or Beprems is a zend application that handles the KYC platform.
 ### Communication
-The communication between Back Office symfony app and Monolith is done backend to backend through HTTP requests.
+The communication between Back Office symfony app and Monolith is done backend to backend through HTTP requests with the help of a specialized [bundle](https://github.com/beprems/internal_api_bundle).
 All Monolith API endpoints will be secured.
 In order to communicate securely a set of headers must be sent on all requests.
 These headers are:
 - `X-APP-ID`: it is an identifier for the requesting application